-I am a PhD candidate in the Department of Government at Harvard University, where I also hold affiliations with the Center for American Politics, the Institute for Quantitative Social Science, and the Weatherhead Center for International Affairs.
+I am a PhD candidate in the Department of Government at Harvard University, where I also hold affiliations with the Center for American Political Studies, the Institute for Quantitative Social Science, and the Weatherhead Center for International Affairs.
 My research evaluates the role of healthcare provision in diplomatic relations, governance, and conflict.
-Additionally, I support research on optimizing HIV care services in settings of conflict and instability through my work with the GHESKIO centers in Port-au-Prince, Haiti.
+Additionally, I support research on optimizing HIV care services in settings of conflict and instability through my work with The Haitian Study Group on Kaposi's Sarcoma and Opportunistic Infections (GHESKIO) centers in Port-au-Prince, Haiti.

 Prior to my graduate studies, I worked as a health economics and outcomes research (HEOR) analyst specializing in cost-effectiveness modeling and indirect treatment comparisons.
 I have also had the opportunity to support research at the European Parliament in Brussels, Belgium, and the Center for Strategic and International Studies (CSIS) in Washington, DC.
 I received my bachelor's in Political Science and Health Policy from the University of Rochester.
-I am a member of the Board+ for the Alliance for International Medical Action (ALIMA) and the Hatian Global Health Alliance (HGHA).
+I am a member of the associate board of directors for the Alliance for International Medical Action (ALIMA) and GHESKIO.

 Highlights of my HEOR experience include cost-effectiveness analyses of anti-obesity medications and population modeling to estimate the impact of novel cell therapies on reducing racial disparities among patients indicated for hematopoietic stem cell transplantation.
 Other projects include matching-adjusted indirect treatment comparisons, network meta-analyses, patient surveys, and physician chart reviews.